 What’s your view on pain medication during labour?

 Most breastfeeding families benefit from a combination of education, social support and medical care.
-We can provide all three.
-There is no charge to you and our services are available for children of any age.
+We can provide all three and there is no charge to you.

 What is a lactation consultant or counselor?